St. Louis Beef Ribs made in the Crock Pot

 6. Cook on low for 8 to 10 hours or high for about 6 hours until tender.

 7. Preheat grill to medium flame.
-Remove ribs from the slow cooker, place on a baking sheet, top with remaining barbecue sauce, and grill for about 10 to 15 minutes until charred.
+Remove beef ribs from the slow cooker, place on a baking sheet, top with remaining barbecue sauce, and grill for about 10 to 15 minutes until charred.

 • Author: Diary